opf/openproject/docs/development/contribution-documentation/documentation-tool-setup/README.md

 ![image-20220524202802004](image-20220524202802004.png)

-## Step 6: Clone the OpenProject repository in the GitHub desktop client
+## Step 6: Clone the forked OpenProject repository in the GitHub desktop client

 Before you can make changes you need to create a local clone of the OpenProject repository on your local computer.
 Open the GitHub desktop client and navigate to "File -> Clone repository".